kristinaabramoff/HeartDisease_ML_App/README.md

 - Predictive models optimize resource allocation, leading to better care and more accurate diagnoses.

 ## Conclusion
-The project successfully demonstrates the use of machine learning to predict heart disease, with the XGBoost model yielding the best results.
+The project successfully demonstrates the use of machine learning to predict heart disease, with the XGBoost model yielding the best results when all features were retained.
 The deployed Streamlit app offers an accessible tool for predicting heart disease risk based on clinical data, providing value in early detection and healthcare resource optimization.

 ## Contributors
 This project was developed in collaboration with the following team members:Christina